Senior Citizens Fixed Deposit Interest Rates in Janata Sahakari Bank

 Automatic Renewal: Janata Sahakari Bank, among other banks, possibly features an automatic renewal mechanism, ensuring the FD's continuation post-maturity unless directed otherwise.

 Deposit Limits: The deposit range for a senior citizen FD can differ.
 While a minimum threshold is often set, a maximum limit might be absent.

 Unique Offerings: Periodically or based on bank initiatives, exclusive perks or attributes tailored for senior citizens may be presented.

-The eligibility criteria for the senior citizen FDs is that they need to be at least or above the age of 60 on the day of opening the FD account.
+The eligibility criteria for senior citizen FDs is that they need to be at least or above 60 on the day of opening the FD account.
 They typically need to be residents to open a senior citizen FD; However, NRIs can also open accounts through NRE and NRO accounts.

 The documentation required is similar to that of a normal FD account opening.
 One metric being essential is your age proof.

 - Bank Statement